yazici/swift/Documentation/PrettyPrinter.md

 Lengths = [3, 4, 3, 60, 59, 5, 50, 4, 0]
 ```

+#### Space

+*Space* tokens are used to insert whitespace between tokens, as you might do
+with a *break* token.
+However, line-breaks may not occur at *space* tokens.
+They
+have a size assigned to them, corresponding to the number of spaces you wish to
+print.

 #### Reset

 Reset tokens are used to reset the state created by break tokens if needed, and